rahulyhg/companyApp/README.md

   running the build.
 No need to install node, npm, bower.
 The maven will take care of every thing.

+`mvn clean heroku:deploy-war` will deploy the application  heroku.

+Application can be accessed via: [a link] (http://company-app.herokuapp.com/)

 ## App Login

 **URL:** localhost:8080/company-dashboard